meltyourface/blank/posts/Key-tenets-of-sacrality/Intuitive-Mastery-Esoteric-Occult-Practices-for-Spiritual-Growth/index.md

 ### 7.3 Building Trust and Accountability
 ### 7.4 Respect for Tradition and Cultural Sensitivity

-Assessment and Completion: Throughout the course, students will engage in both formal and informal evaluation and feedback to ensure understanding and progress.
+**Assessment and Completion**: Throughout the course, students will engage in both formal and informal evaluation and feedback to ensure understanding and progress.
 By the end of the curriculum, participants will have a deep understanding of intuitive development within the frameworks of esotericism, occultism, and sacrality, along with the skills to responsibly harness their intuition in their personal and spiritual practices.